-Recoverability of disputed receivables (as described in Note 9 of the financial statements)
+Recoverability of disputed receivables (as described in Note 5 (i) of the financial statements)

-As at March 31, 2019 the value of disputed receivables aggregated to Rs.
-1.71 crore.
-Due to disagreements over the quantification or timing of the balance, and the fact that they are a subject matter of litigation, the recovery of said receivables are subject to increased risk.
+As at March 31, 2020 the value of disputed receivables aggregated to Rs.
+1.66 crore from a customer.
+Due to disagreements over the quantification or timing of the balance receivable, and the fact that they are a subject matter of litigation, the recovery of said receivables are subject to increased risk.
+Accordingly, the same has been considered as a key audit matter.